ibm-cloud-docs/security-compliance/rules.md

     </tr>
     <tr>
       <td><code>required_config</code></td>
       <td><p>The requirements that must be met to determine the your resources level of compliance in accordance with the rule.</p><p>You can use logical operators (<code>and</code>/<code>or</code>) to define multiple property checks and conditions.
 To define requirements for a rule, list one or more property check objects in the <code>and</code> array.
 To add conditions to a property check, use <code>or</code>.
-For more information about defining a rule with multiple conditions, see [Rules with multiple conditions](/docs/security-compliance?topic=security-compliance-what-is-rule#config-rule-multiple-conditions).</p>
+For more information about defining a rule with multiple conditions, see [How do properties work?](/docs/security-compliance?topic=security-compliance-what-is-rule#rule-properties)</p>
       </td>
     </tr>
     <tr>